 There are numerous ways in which the adoption of electronic health records can reduce the costs of delivering high-quality care.
 The ultimate goal of utilizing an EHR is to improve patient care and reap financial and operational benefits, but the uniqueness of a practice’s workflows can obstruct their ability to maximize the utility of any given EHR software.

-Although there are challenges associated with selecting and properly implementing the appropriate EHR software for a specific practice, adopting the right solution will undoubtedly streamline processes, increase efficiency, and improve patient care overall.
-This article will outline the numerous benefits of adopting an EHR with a primary focus on patient care.
+Although there are challenges associated with selecting and properly implementing the appropriate EHR software for a specific practice, adopting the right solution will undoubtedly streamline processes, increase efficiency, and improve overall patient care.
+This article will outline the numerous benefits of adopting an EHR that maintains patient care as its primary focus.

 The Medicare Access and Reauthorization Act of 2015 (MACRA) creates unprecedented financial opportunities for high-performance providers by associating reimbursements to value-based care.